benstratton6/quantumResources/quantumFormalism4_generalisedMeasurements.md

 ## POVMs

 A Positive Operator Valued Measure (POVM) is a generalised measurement where one does not care about the post measurement state, only the probability of getting different outcomes.
-This might be the case because the post measurement states is unimportant for any future use, or, it might be because it physically does not exists, such as when a photon is measured - the photon is destroyed, leaving no photon for a post measurement state to exist in.
+This might be the case because the post measurement states is unimportant for any future use, or, it might be because it physically does not exists, such as when a photon is measured.
+In this case, the photon is destroyed, leaving no photon for a post measurement state to exist in.

-Hence, rather then considering the set of operators $\{ M_{x} \}_{x=0}^{m-1}$, one can instead consider the set $\{ T_x = M_x^\dagger M_{x} \}_{x=0}^{m-1}$ which are enough to give the probabilities of the possible outcomes.
+Hence, rather than considering the set of operators $\{ M_{x} \}_{x=0}^{m-1}$, one can instead consider only the set $\{ T_x = M_x^\dagger M_{x} \}_{x=0}^{m-1}$ which is enough to give the probabilities of the different possible outcomes occurring.
+However, one loses the ability to calculate the post measurement state.

 ### Definition